-The clock to the EMIF module is disabled automatically when this module is not selected through the External Bus Selection Register.
+The clock to the McBSP2, UART, and EMIF modules is disabled automatically when these modules are not selected through the External Bus Selection Register.
 Note that any accesses to disabled modules will result in a bus error if the PERITOEN bit of the Time-Out Control Register is set to 1.